-Our revenues during the year ended December 31, 2021, were \$209,995 as compared to revenues of \$329,495 during the year ended December 31, 2020, representing a decrease of \$119,500, or 36%.
-During 2021, revenue included product sales of \$31,537, grants of \$161,974 and \$16,484 from research services as compared to revenue in the same period of 2020 from product sales of \$0, grants of \$278,907 and \$50,588 in research services.
-The change in revenue was primarily a result of the reduction in research services and business activities due to the COVID-19 pandemic, as well as the reduction of the NIH grant revenue.
+Our revenues during the year ended December 31, 2022, were \$78,659 as compared to revenues of \$209,995 during the year ended December 31, 2021, representing a decrease of \$131,336, or 63%.
+During the year ended December 31, 2022, revenue included grant revenue of \$77,482 and \$1,177 from product sales, and no sales from research services as compared to the revenue during the year ended December 31, 2021 from product sales of \$161,974 and \$16,484 in sequencing services.
+The decrease in revenue was due to the reduction in research services and revenue generating activities due to our relocation to Billerica, Massachusetts.
+This relocation, which was finalized in September of 2022, resulted in the Company temporarily not having facilities that were sufficient to perform our research services and business activities.
+We expect to resume normal operations in 2023.